Mingqingzhou/R-codes/README.md

-# the R codes for the paper "Loneliness and risks of over 50 diseases: an observational multicohort and Mendelian randomization study"
+# the R codes for the paper "Observational and genetic evidence disagree on the association between loneliness and risk of multiple diseases"